forsaken-heart24/HorizonUX/docs/MAKECONFIGS.md

 - **SWITCH_DEFAULT_LANGUAGE_ON_PRODUCT_BUILD**: Sets default language and region for the first boot, fill these variables to switch to your language **NEW_DEFAULT_LANGUAGE_ON_PRODUCT** **NEW_DEFAULT_LANGUAGE_COUNTRY_ON_PRODUCT**

 ## Miscellaneous
-- **DISABLE_SAMSUNG_ASKS_SIGNATURE_VERFICATION**: Disables Samsung's ASKS signature verifier, it doesn't have to do anything with the built-in signature verification, only used for samsung applications.
+- **TARGET_DISABLE_SAMSUNG_ASKS_SIGNATURE_VERFICATION**: Disables Samsung's ASKS signature verifier, it doesn't have to do anything with the built-in signature verification, only used for samsung applications.
 - **TARGET_ADD_ROUNDED_CORNERS_TO_THE_PIP_WINDOWS**: <a href="https://github.com/forsaken-heart24/i_dont_want_to_be_an_weirdo/blob/main/banner_images/rounded_corners_hux_ex.png">Adds rounded corners to the pip window, tap this text to see a example.</a>

 ## Advanced, enable or disable these with your own concern